makepython/makepython.github.io/README.md

 # Calendar

-Gatherings happen the **third Thursday of the month** at 19:00.
+Gatherings happen at 19:00 at the indicated dates.
 Meetings will last as long as they need, but expect around one or two hours of tinkering and discussion.